truenas/documentation/content/CORE/CORETutorials/Sharing/WebDAV/WebDAVShare.md

 ![Webdav Add Warning](/images/CORE/12.0/SharingWebdavAddWarning.png "Services Webdav Add Warning")

-This warning does not display when the check mark in **Change User & Group Ownsership** is cleared.
+This warning does not display when the check mark in **Change User & Group Ownership** is cleared.
 In that situation, you must manually set shared file ownership to the **webdav** or **www** user and group accounts.

 By default, the new WebDAV share is immediately active.